 Filing for an extension can be a huge relief if you’re running down to the wire on your tax return, but there’s a bit of misunderstanding out there about what deadlines you’re actually extending.

-Unfortunately, filing an extension won’t extend the time you have to pay, so it won’t help you avoid any penalties for nonpayment.
-If you’ve already paid your taxes by Tax Day, though, filing an extension can help you avoid paying that pesky “failure to file” penalty.
+Unfortunately, filing an extension won’t extend the time you have to pay.
+This means it won’t help you avoid any penalties for nonpayment.
+If you’ve already paid your taxes by Tax Day, filing an extension can help you avoid that pesky “failure to file” penalty.

 There are a few easy ways to avoid running into penalties with the IRS.
 We’ve outlined a few possibilities below:

 Hopefully, you’re feeling a bit more knowledgeable about the kinds of penalties you may owe the IRS.
 But this is just the starting line.
-Your next step should involve getting those taxes filed as soon as you can, then opening up a dialogue about paying your taxes and any penalties you owe.
+Your next step should involve getting those taxes filed as soon as you can.
+Then, open up a dialogue about paying your taxes and any penalties you owe.
 It may feel overwhelming, but trust us—you never have to go it alone.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.